Jukebox History 1888-1913

 principle by Horace Leonard Short, the pioneer

-led through the opening amplified air-waves were directed through the horn.
+receptacle was led through the opening amplified air-waves were directed

 Concerning

-machines.
-The first company to introduce a special music token for coin-op
+various coin-op amusement machines.
+The first company to introduce a special music token for

-phonographs was in fact the New York Phonograph Company in 1890 (token for the
+coin-op phonographs was in fact the New York Phonograph Co.

 phonograph of the acoustic era on the American market with a production run of